Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Proof of Theorem .

 \subsection{Existence of partitions with high probability}

-Equipped with the first and second moments up to the leading terms in the exponent, one could hope to apply the Payley-Zygmund inequality to obtain a lower bound on the probability of the existence of $h$-locally optimal configurations.
+Equipped with the asymptotic first and second moment entropy densities (through Propositions \ref{prop:first_moment_sup} and \ref{prop:second_mom_main}), one could hope to apply the Paley-Zygmund inequality to obtain a lower bound on the probability of the existence of $h$-locally optimal configurations.
 However, this only leads to a sub-exponential lower bound.
-Concretely, we have, using the Payley-Zygmund inequality and Lemma \ref{lem:paley}:
+Concretely, using the Paley-Zygmund inequality and Lemma \ref{lem:paley}, we have:

+A standard technique for boosting such lower-bounds is through the use of concentration inequalities involving sharper tails.
+For instance, see \cite{frieze1990independence}.
+This requires as a first step, identifying a suitable concentrated random variable.